 “The bickering, which has included withholding support for this office’s request for a much needed budget increase, is undermining this constitutional institution’s optimal contribution to the strengthening of constitutional democracy through administrative scrutiny,” Madonsela told reporters.

 “I am accordingly appealing to the National Assembly to collectively exercise leadership to ensure that engagement with this office is informed by and in line with Section 181 of the Constitution and Section 8 and 9 Public Protector Act.
+Since the bickering started, we are witnessing worrying defiant trends.
+The emerging attitudes, though few, are a worrying trend.”

 “I’m further convinced that this mechanism of engagement is neither the one envisaged by the architects of our constitutional democracy nor the mechanism used between legislators and public protector-like institutions across the globe.
 I took the decision to engage you and the nation to advise you on the constitutional provisions regarding the governance of the Public Protector as a constitutional institution.”